 The gyro, pronounced “yee-roh”, is widely thought to have originated in Greece.
 It is a dish traditionally made using lamb, beef, or pork combined with fresh tomato, onion, and a yoghurt sauce on warm bread.
 Traditionally, gyros are made with whole pieces of thinly sliced marinated pork cooked on a rotisserie.
 In this recipe, to save you time, we’ve topped our “gyros” with spiced pork koftas and piled them high with lots of delicious extras.
-Quick, delicious and fun to build, this is a great recipe to enjoy on an evening at home.
+Quick, delicious and fun to build!

 Baby Gem Lettuce